-Along with OpenSound Navigator, WNM works with the same high resolution of 16 complex, independent channels, updated 500 times per second.
+Along with OpenSound Navigator, WNM works with the same high resolution of 16 complex, independent channels with time-window analysis of about 10ms (500 updates per second, with overlap).

 Wind noise is determined and estimated by looking at the correlation between the input to the front and the rear microphone on the hearing aid (microphone matching).
 Uncorrelated input is interpreted as a presence of wind noise.
 On the basis of the estimated wind noise, the independent channels allow for differentiated attenuation based on the strength of the wind.
 If wind noise is very soft, only the very lowest bands will attenuate.
 As the wind level increases, more and more of the higher bands will add attenuation.
 The speed of the WNM makes sure that only the relevant channels are attenuated for the given windy situation.